 Olive Oil Has Essential Cognitive Benefits

-One benefit of the Mediterranean diet is improved cognitive function, especially among older adults.
-A variety of research is being done into the function olive oil plays specifically in this, as it is a critical component of the Mediterranean diet.
+1 benefit of the Mediterranean diet is enhanced function, especially among elderly adults.
+A variety of research is being done into the role olive oil plays specifically in this, as it is a critical component of the Mediterranean diet program.

 Recent research is indicating that in animal trials, olive oil can help during times of brain imbalance, like molecules passing too easily along the blood barrier.

 Other early-stage studies are currently advocating that a substance in olive oil can avoid buildup of a sort of plaque within brain tissues that is a vital feature of Alzheimer's Disease, although further human studies are necessary.

 3 Essential Ways Infused Olive Oil Can Be Developed